-I have been investigating the Olympics for nearly 15 years, focusing primarily on the media, culture, politics and the doping debate within the Olympic Movement.
-I am particularly interested in the way that the Olympics commands global political attention and the values upon which it is based, which articulate its role as an international social movement.
+I have published 3 books on the Olympic Games, the first "The Basics" provides an overview of key, contemporary issues and historical influences particularly interested in the way that the Olympics commands global political attention and the values upon which it is based, which articulate its role as an international social movement.
 These include chapters on how the Olympics transcend sports, engaging us with a range of contemporary philosophical, social, cultural and political matters, including:

-Besides studying the broad dimensions of the Olympic programme, I have conducted fieldwork at every winter and summer Olympics since Sydney 2000 working often as a an accredited journalist.
+Besides studying the broad dimensions of the Olympic programme, I have conducted fieldwork at every winter and summer Olympics since Sydney 2000 working often as an accredited journalist.

 I was also a supervising Professor at the International Olympic Academy, spent time researching at the IOC Olympic Studies Centre in Lausanne and saw shot putt at the Ancient Stadium of Olympia during the Athens 2004 Olympics.

 I also recently led and delivered a new IOC Massive Open Online Course on Sports Media, which brought together some of the world's best media pros.